An Overview of the Divorce Process in Washington

 If you and your spouse have already agreed on who will keep the house, then the court will likely honor that agreement.
 If you are unable to agree, then the answer becomes more complicated.
 One of the court’s goals in a divorce proceeding is to arrive at the least disruptive solution.
 As a result, the spouse who has already moved out is less likely to retain possession of the house if the other spouse has remained in the home and wishes to keep it.
 That said, keeping the house isn’t always in your best interest, depending on the financial impacts your divorce may have.
 A Seattle divorce lawyer can provide invaluable guidance in deciding what to do about the marital home.

-Contact an Experienced Seattle Divorce Attorney to Decide Which Method of Resolution is Best for You
+Contact an Experienced Seattle Divorce Attorney to Help You Decide Which Method of Resolution is Best for You

 Just as every relationship is different, we know that each divorce is unique.
 At Seattle Divorce Services, we work hard to ensure that each couple receives customized care to resolve their conflict in the most peaceful way possible.
 We also make sure to preserve the best outcome for your child.
 Contact our firm today at 206-784-3049 to begin working with a Seattle divorce law firm that you can trust.